pi-hole/.github/.github/PULL_REQUEST_TEMPLATE.md

 We are all volunteers and completing the process outlined will help us review your commits quicker.

-**Please make sure you [Sign Off](https://docs.pi-hole.net/guides/github/how-to-signoff/) all commits and base your code and PRs against the repositories developmental branch.**
+**Please make sure you
+ 1. base your code and PRs against the repositories developmental branch.
+ 2. [Sign Off](https://docs.pi-hole.net/guides/github/how-to-signoff/) all commits as we enforce the [DCO](https://docs.pi-hole.net/guides/github/dco/) for all contributions**

 We enforce the [DCO](https://docs.pi-hole.net/guides/github/contributing/) for all contributions.